toehead2001/codelab-docs/docs/menus.md

 ### Build DLL...
 (Ctrl + B)

 Use this option when you are happy with your effect and want to make it a permanent part of your Paint.NET (or you want to share your effect with your friends).
-Be sure to save your script file (`Ctrl` + `S`) before saving as a DLL.
+Be sure to save your script file (++ctrl+s++) before saving as a DLL.

 See this page for more details on creating DLL files for use with Paint.NET.